Free Jet Lag Calculator

 2. Get Your Plan

-Our algorithm generates a personalized schedule for light exposure, sleep, and meal times.
+Our algorithm estimates your recovery window and generates a personalized schedule for light exposure, sleep, meals, naps, caffeine, and optional melatonin.

 3. Follow & Recover